Jeremylin0904/CV_YOLOv4_Practice/README.md

 # YOLOv4 Object Detection using Pre-trained Model

 This repository contains a Python notebook demonstrating how to perform object detection using a pre-trained YOLOv4 model.
-YOLO (You Only Look Once) is a popular deep learning algorithm for real-time object detection.
-YOLOv4 is an improved version of the YOLO algorithm, offering better accuracy and speed.

 ## Notebook Overview